CloudLabsAI-Azure/AIW-DevOps-with-GitHub-V2/Hands-on lab/06-monitoring-and-load-testing.md

 ## Task 3: Explore Chaos Studio

-In this task you will add **Targets** and create an **Expirement** on **Azure Chaos Studio** to check the resilience of the web appliccation that we created by adding  real faults and observe how our applications respond to real-world disruptions.
+In this task you will add **Targets** and create an **Experiment** on **Azure Chaos Studio** to check the resilience of the web application that we created by adding  real faults and observe how our applications respond to real-world disruptions.

 1. In the Azure Portal search for **Azure Chaos Studio (1)** and then click on it from the search results **(2)**.